bloominstituteoftechnology/node-db-challenge/README.md

 This will be akin to the Web API that you built in the last sprint, only this time, you'll be writing the persistence layer.

-## Self-Study/Essay Questions

-Demonstrate your understanding of this week's concepts by answering the following free-form questions.
-Edit this document to include your answers after each question.
-Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. Explain the difference between `RDBMS` and `SQL`.
-1. Why do tables need a `primary key`?
-1. What is the name given to a table column that references the primary key on another table.
-1. What do we need in order to have a _many to many_ relationship between two tables.

-## Project Set Up

-Follow these steps for starting your project.

-- [ ] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.